okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2022/index.md

 When creating inline hooks in the Admin Console (or by API), administrators or developers can now select OAuth 2.0 authentication and choose between two methods of OAuth 2.0: Client Secret or Private Key.
 A new [Key Management API](/docs/reference/api/hook-keys/) and Admin Console page is also available to create public/private key pairs for use with OAuth 2.0 inline hooks.
 See [Key management](https://help.okta.com/okta_help.htm?type=oie&id=ext-key-management).

 Using the OAuth 2.0 framework provides better security than Basic Authentication or custom headers, and is less work than setting up an IP allowlisting solution.
 Clients also have the ability to use access tokens minted by their own custom authorization servers to guarantee that Okta is calling their client web services and isn't triggered by any external actors.
-See [Add an event hook](https://help.okta.com/okta_help.htm?type=oie&id=ext-add-event-hooks). <!--OKTA-537306-->
+See [Add an inline hook](https://help.okta.com/okta_help.htm?type=oie&id=ext-add-inline-hook). <!--OKTA-537306-->

 #### Developer documentation updates in 2022.10.0